 Hands-on activities and experiential learning are paired with theory-based methodologies for teachers to integrate into their classroom as they make curricular connections and instill high-quality arts education by linking teaching and learning standards.

-Other opportunities offered by School and Family Programs include the very popular Educators’ Night Out, a subscription to the department E-newsletter, a special performance opportunities.
+Other opportunities offered by School & Family Programs include the very popular Educators’ Night Out, a subscription to the department E-newsletter, and special performance opportunities.

 For more information, contact Heather McCartney, Director of School & Family Programs at firstname.lastname@example.org or 212-727-0169.

 The Joyce Theater's School & Family Program at work in a classroom at PS 174.

 Serious dance become seriously fun with this season's family-oriented series.
 The Joyce invites young audiences and grown-ups to experience renowned companies together and to enjoy a special opportunity to meet the artists following the performance.

 One of The Joyce Theater’s most popular offerings, these matinees—featuring family-friendly performances followed by special opportunities to meet the artists—are designed to create exciting overtures to dance.